pgruetter/sdl-docs/docs/getting-started/joining-departures-and-arrivals.md

 ## Goal

-In this step we will extend the [conf-file](application-compute-part1-join.conf) of the previous step so that we get the coordinates and the readable name of Bern Airport in our final data.
+In this step we will extend the [configuration file](application-compute-part1-join.conf) of the previous step so that we get the coordinates and the readable name of Bern Airport in our final data.
 Since we re are dealing with just one record, we could manually add it to the data set.
-But what if we wanted to extend our program to other departure airports in the future?
+But what if we wanted to extend our project to other departure airports in the future?
 We'll do it in a generic way by adding another transformer into the action *join_departures_airports*

 ## Define join_departures_airports action